 You can use the Themer Pro plugin to develop WordPress child themes for yourself or for your clients or to sell on.

-You can either add and delete new files and folders to existing child themes, or you can build a child theme from complete scratch.
+You can add and delete new files and folders to existing child themes, or you can build a child theme from complete scratch.

 So how does it work?